Ronald-TR/todonotion/README.md

 Visit the [releases](https://github.com/Ronald-TR/todonotion/releases) page and download the right version for your platform, then add the binary into your PATH directory.

+## Configuration

+You will need to add in your PATH the following environment variables:

+    NOTION_DATABASE_ID='The id of your Task Board'
+    NOTION_KEY='Your Notion API key'

 ## Usage

 Following the built-in usage message: